HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS.md

 - Raise mental bandwidth to understand what you're trying to convey. ==The easier it is to understand your writing, the higher your score.==
 ---
 # Speaking
 - Practice speaking your thoughts aloud.
 - A little bit of "how do you *feel* about it / how does it *affect* you" could help.
+> [!error] Get this right
-> You can expand the argument, but **NEVER** stray away from the main topic that you're discussing.
+> You can expand the argument, but ==**NEVER stray away from the main topic**== that you're discussing.
 Avoid pure listing.
 If you're trying to list, chain the items in a cohesive way.
-- They expect you to speak in a manner that poses no difficulty in understanding what you're saying.
+- Avoid complex vocabulary.
+Keep it simple and down to earth.
+This ***IS NOT*** a show-off contest.
+They're expecting you to speak in a manner that poses no difficulty in understanding what you're saying.
 - Initiate your voice from your chest, not from your throat.
 Speak clearly with natural intonation and stress.
 - Communicate in a clear and controlled manner.
+Relax.
 This is who you are.
-Express with a positive, engaging attitude.
+Speak slower to get your words right, that's OK.
+Try to express with a positive, engaging attitude.
+- Minor grammar mistakes are acceptable as long as they don't significantly impair communication.
+## Part 1
+- This part is about yourself.
+Questions about you.
+Tell your story.
+Lasts about 5 minutes.
+- Common topics: your connections, work, hometown, hobbies,...
+- You can expand your answers, but remember to keep them specific and keep the main topic relevant.
+## Part 2
+- The goal here is to speak fluently and coherently for 2 minutes ==about the main topic==.
+- The bullet points are just cues and suggestions to help you out, so don't take them too seriously.
+You have the option to add more bullet points as long as they support the main topic.
+- You don't have to answer every bullet points as long as you're keeping the main topic relevant.
+## Part 3
+- This part ***discusses*** general topics in social contexts in about 5 minutes.
+The topics and how you answer them are similar to [[#The topics |Task 2 Writing]].
+- This is where you should develop your ideas.
+Be creative.
+- d
+- d
 ---
 # Reading
 - It's better to answer fewer questions correctly than to rush through all of them making careless mistakes.